tylerpearson/CoverPop/README.md

 ## Updates

+* v2.1 *6/30/2013*
+  * Ditch jQuery dependency
+  * Switch to using an id instead of class for CoverPop-cover
+  * Remove fadeIn/Out duration options because animations are now handled through CSS
+  * Add CoverPop.start() alias for CoverPop.init()
 * v2.0.0 - Major changes  *6/22/2013*
   * Major cleanup of the JS.
   * Removed the option to center with JS.